 Well before my husband kicked it to the curb, I told him to cut up certain sections of it that were still salvageable and I mean only for leather and faux leather.
 Our cat Harry who died of kidney failure had done some really stinky image to it during his final month.
-But of course the back of it that wasn’t exposed were ok.
-Believe me they totally were, no stains, no smell.
+But of course, the back of it that wasn’t exposed was ok.
+Believe me, they totally were, no stains, no smell.
 So get that yucky picture right out of your head.

 And when I brought home the giant tassel it got me thinking.
 So many of you asked me about it and I wanted more too.
 I’ve had this big chunk of leather and faux leather in the basement and knew it could make the perfect giant tassels.

 This is certainly not groundbreaking and new by any means.
 There are a ton of tassel tutorials out there but I’m going to show you what I did.
 And the best of all is that it was completely free.
-You could use old jeans or something leather you bought at the thrift shop for the same purpose.
+You could use old jeans as well instead of leather.
 I’d love that look too.

 The below ugly old 80s thing is what I’m talking about!
 Pardon the yucky photo!
 It’s a very old photo.